iv-org/documentation/docs/create-new-invidious-release.md

 ## Step 4

-Edit again `shard.yml` to add `-dev` to the version string.
+Edit `shard.yml` again to add `-dev` to the version string.
 If you didn't already, also add a "future version" title line to the top of the changelog under which future PR will be listed.

 [Example commit](https://github.com/iv-org/invidious/commit/98926047586154269bb269d01e3e52e60e044035)

-Commit you changes:
+Commit your changes:
 ```
 git add CHANGELOG.md shard.yml
 git commit -S -m "Prepare for next release"